 Since snakes are so small compared to most other predators, safeguarding against this threat can be challenging.
 In order to get to the flock, a snake must be able to enter and exit your chicken coop and the size of the hole needed to get in and out depends on the size of the snake.

 Calling someone a “weasel” for being deceitful or cunning makes sense.
 Weasels are one of the smallest living predators and least weasels weigh only 1 to 2 ounces, with a long neck, narrow head, and short limbs.
 These creatures go unseen and are hard to trap.
 They don’t take a break either.
 They’re active in the daytime and at night during both summer and winter.

 Weasels can work their slim bodies through holes as small as a 1/4 inch in diameter which means they can probably work their way through your chicken coop wire!
 Weasels require a lot of energy, needing to eat food equal to four times their body weight each day.
 No wonder they’re on the prowl for your chicks and eggs!
 However, if you notice that your birds are dead but their body parts are still intact, a weasel could be to blame.
 Minks, which are members of the weasel family, kill just for fun.
-So if you’re chickens are bloodied or their internal organs have been eaten, a weasel may be to blame.
+So if your chickens are bloodied or their internal organs have been eaten, a weasel may be to blame.

 If your chickens are disappearing in the daytime, a hawk could be the predator you’re after.
 There are many species of hawks but the most common to prey on poultry are red-tailed, red-shouldered, and Cooper’s hawks.

 Using their acute eyesight, hawks scan for prey from trees or other elevated perches during the day.
 When they spot their prey, they can swoop down and kill the prey with their talons.
 Hawks then carry off the prey to eat elsewhere.
 Therefore, leaving no signs of predation.